 - Reeds often need to be broken in for very long periods

-- Cannot easily be altered, shaved or trimmed to fit one’s specific needs
+- Cannot easily be altered, shaved or trimmed to fit one’s specific needs (do not sand plastic and put it back in your mouth!)

 - Prolonged use can more quickly wear out mouthpieces, especially those made of softer materials (ebonite, hard rubber)